California Gulch: History

 Mining in the Leadville area began in 1859 when prospectors working in the channels of the Arkansas River tributaries discovered gold at the mouth of California Gulch.
 In April 1860, one of the richest discoveries of placer gold in Colorado was discovered at California Gulch.
 By 1872, placer mining in California Gulch yielded more than $2,500,000, roughly equivalent to $47,674,478 today.
 In 1876, piles of sand once considered bothersome to placer gold miners, were discovered to contain lead carbonates and were traced back to California Gulch.
 This discovery propelled a rush of miners to the area.
 The town of Leadville was founded a year later by mine owners Horace Austin Warner Tabor and August Meyer.
 Mining, mineral processing, and smelting in and near Leadville produced gold, silver, lead, copper, manganese, and zinc for more than 130 years.
 Wastes generated during the mining and ore processing contained metals, such as cadmium, copper, lead, and zinc.

 These wastes remained on the land surface and migrated through the environment by washing into streams and leaching contaminants into surface water and groundwater.
 Investigation of the site began in the mid-1980s.
 California Gulch was designated a Superfund Site in 1983, shortly after the Environmental Protection Agency created the program.
-In 1998, EPA and the state of Colorado signed agreements to provide public access to open space near the Arkansas River.
+In 1998, the EPA and the state of Colorado signed agreements to provide public access to open space near the Arkansas River.
 State and local governments purchased more than 2,300 acres of ranch land that serve as wildlife habitat and recreational resources.
 A soccer complex was built on part of the site in 2009 and in 2013 a 21,000 square foot skate park opened.
 In 2014, the Colorado Parks and Wildlife Commission honored the site with a Gold Medal Trout Waters designation.
 The designation highlights the Upper Arkansas River's improved water quality and revitalized habitats for trout and other wildlife.